lfe-http/lanes/README.md

 ### Consuming Routes

+#### Barista

+[Barista](https://github.com/lfex/barista) is a thin wrapper around the Erlang standard library's httpd, written in LFE.
+The `lanes-barista` module supports a `defroutes` macro that generates a `handle/3` function and allows barista web applications to dispatch based upon request method and path.

 #### Cowboy

 TBD

 #### Elli

-The Elli `lanes` plugin supports a `defroutes` macro that generates a `hanlder/3` function typically used in Elli handler modules.
+The `lanes-elli` module supports a `defroutes` macro that generates a `hanlde/3` function typically used in Elli handler modules.
 One still needs to provide the `handle/2` and `handle_event/3` functions in the module where `defroutes` is called.